pkkemp/honeybadger-training/content/post/securiry-engineering-and-pandemics.md

 +++
 author = "Preston Kemp"
-title = "Thoughts on TLS Inspection" date = "2019-11-20"
-description = "Some quick thoughts on the use of TLS inspection devices in enterprise networks" tags = ["infosec"]
+title = "Security Engineering and the Pandemic" date = "2019-11-20" description = "Some quick thoughts on the use of TLS inspection devices in enterprise networks" tags = ["infosec"]